Benny & Joon: Critical reception

 On Rotten Tomatoes, Benny & Joon holds an approval rating of 76% based on 41 reviews, with an average score of 5.80/10.
-On Metacritic the film has a score of 57 out of 100 based on reviews from 21 critics, indicating "mixed or average reviews".
+On Metacritic the film has a score of 57 out of 100 based on reviews from 21 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Box office

 In spite of its "commercially improbable story", the film became a sleeper hit, evidence of the resurgence of date movies "after a decade dominated by action film and horror films."
 In the first two weeks of a limited release, Benny & Joon grossed $8 million.
-In its domestic box office total reached over $23.2 million.
+Its domestic box office total reached over $23.2 million.
 It grossed $7 million internationally for a worldwide total of $30 million.

-Portrayal of Mental Illness
+Portrayal of schizophrenia

 Roger Ebert writes that Joon is "schizophrenic, although the screenplay doesn't ever say the word out loud."

 David J. Robinson remarks, "More convincing features of schizophrenia (undifferentiated type) soon follow.
 We are told that Joon experiences auditory hallucinations, does well with a stable routine, and takes medication on a daily basis.
 Her use of language is one of her most interesting attributes.
 She uses the last housekeeper's surname ("Smail") to refer to anyone who might fill the position, which is how Sam (Johnny Depp) enters her life."
 E. Fuller Torrey calls the film "a beautifully filmed, but unrealistic story about a brother who is the sole caretaker of his kid sister, who has schizophrenia. ...
 While the film addresses such issues as noncompliance with medication and disputes over independent living arrangements, the bad times are never too severe or long-lasting.
 Reviewers Mick Martin and Marsha Porter remarked "[Although] most viewers will enjoy this bittersweet comedy ...
 Folks coping with mental illness in real life will be offended by yet another film in which the problem is sanitized and trivialized".

-Later commentary on the film recognises that Joon demonstrates many traits of autism, including living with a rigid structure, “meltdowns” when this structure is changed, eating primarily the same foods without variation, having “special interest/s” that are a great focus of daily life, and general difficulties with socialising tied to an average or greater level of skill in other tasks.
-It is also common for autistic people to be misdiagnosed or co-diagnosed with conditions such as schizophrenia, or mood disorders such as depression.
-Psychotic episodes and auditory hallucinations, or “hearing voices” as Joon reportedly does, has been observed to be more common in autistic people than the neurotypical population, likely due to greater average stress and poor mental health caused by difficulty with everyday demands.

-In this context, the film has been described as positive in its implied representation of autism, as the disorder does not ultimately stop Joon from living the life that she desires.
-Further comments have been made noting potential autistic traits in Sam, with one reviewer then describing the film as “an autistic love story”.